RuinNetwork-LLC/RuinCheatBreaker/README.md

 Client Version: 0.0.1 BETA
 Support server: https://discord.gg/mNSSuJXp6p
-This Client is Offline CheatBreaker Fork Version
+This Client is LunarClient Fork Version
 If you have problem, join our Support Server, and create ticket, please.
 GitHub: https://github.com/RuinNetwork-LLC/RuinCheatBreaker